 Golf Club Campo Carlo Magno

-In the heart of the Brenta Dolomites
+An Alpine adventure on the green at the feet of the Brenta Dolomites

 Discover one of Italy’s most historic golf courses, tackling a spectacular 9-hole round and enjoying the excellent facilities available to guests.